Valley Sea Kayak Skeg Cable Repair/Replacement for 2011 and later mode

-The cable can be removed from either inside the cockpit (the forward end) or from the skeg box (the aft end).
+The cable is best removed as a unit with the skeg blade from the aft end of the kayak.
 We recommend first trying to straighten the cable without removing it, and to do this follow the steps for pulling the cable out from the aft end but stop as soon as you have access to the kinked portion of the cable.
 If you are not able to straighten the cable well enough this way, then continue pulling the cable all the way out the aft end.
 If the cable is bent above the skeg blade and you need to remove the cable but can’t get the cable out from the aft end, cut the cable above the bent portion of the cable and remove the cable by pulling it out the forward end (skip to instructions for “Removing the Skeg Cable from the Forward End”).

 Removing the Skeg Cable From the Aft End

 Position the control knob in the middle of its range.
 Mark the sleeve the knob rides on so you will be able to put the knob back in the same spot.
-Use a 2.5mm hex wrench to loosen the set screw in the control knob several turns.
+Use a 2.5mm hex wrench to loosen the set screw in the control knob about 5 complete turns.
 Hold the skeg cable sleeve that the skeg control knob rides on with needle nose pliers and wiggle the control knob until you can slide the knob off the end of the sleeve.
 (Note there’s a hole in the skeg cable sleeve for the set screw in the skeg control knob.
 When you reassemble the control knob, be sure the set screw on the control knob is centered over this hole in the cable sleeve so the set screw passes through this hole and clamps down directly on the skeg cable, thus preventing the skeg cable from sliding within the sleeve.
 The marks you made earlier will help you realign the knob on the sleeve.)
 Use a 3mm hex wrench to remove all four bolts that hold the black plastic guide module into the control recess in the deck of the kayak.
 Use a 2.5mm hex wrench to remove the set screw at the aft end of the guide module.
-(Note this set screw clamps onto the poly tube that runs from here aft to the top of the skeg box.
+(Note this set screw touches the poly tube that runs from here aft to the top of the skeg box.
+The set screw should be just aft of the brass ring which is permanently compressed onto the poly tube.)
 Lift the guide module out away from the kayak enough to slide it and the cable sheath off the end of the cable.

-Your goal is to get the cable to slide out the aft end far enough to bring the skeg blade down until you can straighten the cable, or if removing the cable then far enough to unhook the front end of the skeg blade so you can pull the cable all the way out.
-Once the cable is out of the guide module and cable sleeve at the front end, it will easily pull all the way out of the aft end of the skeg box.
-Be sure not to let the sleeve move aft with the cable.
+Your goal is to get the cable to slide out the aft end of the kayak far enough to bring the skeg blade down until you can straighten the cable, or if removing the cable then far enough to unhook the front end of the skeg blade so you can pull the cable all the way out.
+Once the cable is out of the guide module and cable sleeve at the front end, it will easily pull it all the way out of the aft end of the kayak.
 Once the blade is hyper extended, use your fist to tap aft on the end of the blade near the pivot to get the blade unhooked from the pivot pin.

 Removing the cable from the forward end